-Earlier this month, a question was posed in our developer forum about best practices for writing an iTunes App Description.
-Opinions from developers, paired with our first MWA Facebook poll, resulted in material for summarizing and sharing.
-Last year, Julie McCool broached the topic here on our blog about decoding iTunes app listings.
-This article extends the theme, delving further into ideas for presenting the information.
+Earlier this month a question was posed in our developer forum about best practices for writing an iTunes App Description.
+Opinions from developers, paired with our first member poll, resulted in a collection of tips to share on this post.

-Getting an app out the door can be a mad dash to the finish.
-After the beta testing, bug fixing, and feature decisions have taken place – the creator of the app is faced with the next step: uploading the app to iTunes Connect and filling out the metadata for the iTunes App Description.
+Getting an app out the door can be a mad dash to the finish line.
+After development, beta testing and bug fixing, app makers must login to iTunes Connect and write metadata for the iTunes App Description.

-WHY SHOULD I CARE?
 Has anyone seen the app in action?
 Is the developer doing their homework in getting the app reviewed by subject matter experts?
-Has it received any accolades, testimonials, or awards?
+Has the app received any accolades, testimonials, or awards?
 A brief summary on how the app is being received can lend credibility to the developer.

-WHERE DO I PRESS?
 Many apps are intuitive, and can fall into free-play without too many instructions.
-But some apps need instructions, which is fine, as long as they are included.
+But some apps need instructions, which can be fine, as long as they are included.

-ARE YOU TELLING ME EVERYTHING?
-Is the app listed as *free*, but only works after purchasing additional modules?
-In-app purchases can surprise users – best to describe upfront what to expect after downloading the app.
+Is the app listed as free, but only works after purchasing additional modules?
+In-app purchases can surprise users, and unhappy surprises can lead to frustration.
+Being transparent upfront lets users know what to expect after downloading the app.